 Vestibular movement, moving in a way that stimulates the vestibular system, is one excellent way to incorporate movement into the day, either as breaks from learning, at scheduled times, in PE class or during morning meeting.

-It’s super important to stimulate the vestibular system because it helps us with many things:
+It’s super important to stimulate the vestibular system with brain breaks to improve:

 - Muscle tone